milindanantwar/BST-Traversal/README.md

 # BST-Traversal
-A traversal of binary tree using Inorder, Preorder, Postorder and Levelorder technique
+A traversal of binary tree using Inorder, Preorder, Postorder and Levelorder technique using c#